 - Determine the key checkpoints where distributors have prevention and inspection protocols in place to ensure that products arrive at their final destination pest-free.

 By taking a proactive approach to, you’ll be one step closer to preventing a pest problem.
 Work with your pest management provider to create a customized plan for your facility, train staff involved in the shipping and receiving process and develop a plan for vetting shippers and other vendors.
-For information how to protect yourself across the supply chain, download Working the Bugs Out: Your Guide to Supply Chain Pest Management.
+For information how to protect yourself across the supply chain, download Your Guide to Supply Chain Pest Management for Logistics.

 Want more?
 You might also like: